-When thinking of your Will, loved ones always come first.
+We understand that, when thinking of your Will, loved ones always come first.
 But once they are provided for, many people choose to donate a share of what is left over to a charity they care about.
-It’s always best to consult a solicitor, to make sure your wishes can’t be misunderstood later on.
+Below are some points to consider when planning your Will.

 Key things to consider: